 next to West Liberty School at Dunster and LaMoine Streets.
 The new school

 was equipped exclusively for handicapped and special needs children.

-Alice M. Carmalt School, opened in 1937, has undergone several expansions over the years.
+Alice M. Carmalt School, opened in 1937, had a large addition built in the 1950s and has

 Brookline School has not changed

 much in appearance over the past sixty years.
 In the 1960s some portable

 classrooms were added next to the school to handle the ever-growing student

 population.
 The inside of the building has seen extensively remodeling over